drcripptic/CleaningDataCourseProject/README.md

 ## Project Overview

 The goal of this project was to tidy and reshape data collected from gyroscope and accelerometer output from users of Samsung Galaxy II smartphones.
 These users carried out a limited set of 6 activities (walking, walking up stairs, walking down stairs, sitting, standing, laying) while carrying their smartphones.
 Labelling was done by hand by examing videos.
-A summary of the original data can be found at (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+A summary of the original data can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 ## Contents of Repo